 Nicholas Everitt Park in Oulton Broad is situated on the edge of the southernmost point of the broads, so the views are pretty spectacular!

-Adventure awaits you at Rendlesham Forest, explore the UFO trail through plantation, heath, and wetland before letting the kids run wild on the play area complete with tube slide, climbing wall, obstacle course, swings and zip-line.
+Adventure awaits you at Rendlesham Forest, explore the UFO trail through plantation, heath, and wetland before letting the kids run wild on the play area.
+It's a pretty impressive!
+With tube slide, climbing wall, obstacle course, swings and zip-line set amongst the forest backdrop.

-Find a place amongst the trees to lay your blanket or grab one of the BBQ spots if a juicy burger rather than a soggy sandwich is what you fancy.
+Once you've built up an appetite, find a place amongst the trees to lay your blanket or grab one of the BBQ spots (you need to take your own BBQ long and fill out a BBQ permit form available from the info hut) if a juicy burger rather than a soggy sandwich is what you fancy.